53B RS-Turbo: Un Hommage au Groupe B et aux années 1980

 INVERNO TIME ATTACK (S-T/A) PROTOTYPE (2017)

 The very first build of the car was specifically aimed for maximum performance / minimal weight in a deep snow rallycross (time-attack) setting.
-Preliminary testing of the prototype on a dry open tarmac circuit in early November wielded very exciting results to say the least!
-It drove quite civil below 80 kph but became a true beast as higher speeds were reached.
-Past 130 kph the aerodynamic support was clearly noticeable and made the car dig in very aggressively in the corners (even if equipped with soft winter tyres) and that took much getting used to!
+Preliminary testing of the prototype on a dry open tarmac circuit showed that the aerodynamic support was clearly noticeable and made the car dig in very aggressively in the corners (even if equipped with soft winter tyres) and that took much getting used to!

 STRADALE CORSE (S/C) PROTOTYPE (2018-19) / Road and Rally